dnagenotek/policy/source/includes/_systems_access_policy.md

 * Upon initial login, users must change any passwords that were automatically generated for them.
 * All passwords used in configuration scripts are secured and encrypted.
 * If a user believes their user ID has been compromised, they are required to immediately report the incident to the Security Office.

-## PaaS Customer Access to Systems

-DNA Genotek grants PaaS customer secure system access via VPN connections.
-This access is only to Customer-specific systems, no other systems in the environment.
-These connections are setup at customer deployment.
-These connections are secured and encrypted and the only method for customers to connect to DNA Genotek hosted systems.

-In the case of data migration, DNA Genotek does, on a case by case basis, support customers in importing data.
-In these cases DNA Genotek support SCP assuring all data is secured and encrypted in transit.

-In the case of an investigation, DNA Genotek will assist customers, at DNA Genotek's discretion, and law enforcement in forensics.